cinexg/notschool/README.md

-# 🚀 Notschool OS
+# Notschool

+**Multi-Agent Learning Architect**
-**An Autonomous, Multi-Agent Learning Architect** *Built for the Google Gen AI Academy APAC 2026 Hackathon (Track 1: Agentic AI)*
+*Built for the Google Gen AI Academy APAC 2026 Hackathon (Track 1: Agentic AI)*

-## 📖 The Vision
+## Overview
-Most AI tools just answer questions. **Notschool OS** builds complete, actionable learning systems.
+Most AI educational tools act as simple question-answering bots.
+Notschool OS is designed to build complete, actionable learning systems.

-A user uploads a photo of a textbook index or handwritten syllabus.
-Our system uses Gemini's multimodal reasoning to read it, breaks it down into a structured daily curriculum, automatically finds the best YouTube tutorials for each topic, and schedules the study sessions (and a final exam) directly into the user's Google Calendar.
+When a user uploads a photo of a textbook index or a handwritten syllabus, the system uses multimodal reasoning to read it.
+It then breaks the content down into a daily curriculum, finds the best YouTube tutorials for each topic, and schedules the study sessions directly into the user's Google Calendar.

-### Hackathon Rubric Alignment 🏆
+### Hackathon Alignment
 - [x] **Primary Agent + Sub-Agents:** LangGraph orchestrates the Architect, Librarian, and Scheduler agents.
-- [x] **Store/Retrieve Structured Data:** SQLite implementation tracking course progression.
+- [x] **Store/Retrieve Structured Data:** SQLite tracks course progression and user data.
-- [x] **Integrate Tools via MCP:** YouTube API (Content) & Google Calendar API (Scheduling).
+- [x] **Integrate Tools via MCP:** Utilizes YouTube API (Content) and Google Calendar API (Scheduling).
-- [x] **Multi-Step Workflows:** Upload ➡️ Scan ➡️ Draft ➡️ Save ➡️ Schedule.
+- [x] **Multi-Step Workflows:** Upload -> Scan -> Draft -> Save -> Schedule.
-- [x] **API-based System:** Core logic operates as backend Python functions separate from the frontend.
+- [x] **API-based System:** Core logic operates as backend Python functions.

 ---

-## 🛠️ Tech Stack
+## Tech Stack
 - **Orchestrator:** `langgraph`
 - **LLM Engine:** `gemini-1.5-pro` (via `google-genai` SDK)
 - **Frontend UI:** `streamlit`